pluginever/wc-category-showcase/readme.txt

 There will be visible a shortcode on the right side.
 Copy that and place anywhere on the site you want.

-= How to hide the WooCommerce category showcase title? = To disable showing title set No from Show Title drop down from the showcase builder panel.
+= How to hide the WooCommerce category showcase title? = To disable showing title set to No from Show Title drop down from the showcase builder panel.

 = How many featured category can be added =
 You can add an unlimited number of featured categories.